 Your old 8mm films are more delicate than you might think.
 After decades in storage, the film can become brittle, and the dyes in color film can break down, causing colors to fade.
 When you handle the film for a DIY project, it's easy to add fingerprints, dust, or scratches, which will all show up in your final digital version.
 Proper handling in a clean environment is critical to preserving the film's quality.
 Always hold the film by its edges and consider wearing lint-free gloves to protect it from the oils on your skin, which can cause permanent damage over time.

-Forgetting to Back Up Your Files
+Mistake #3: Forgetting to Back Up Your Work

 You’ve successfully digitized your film—congratulations!
 But your work isn’t quite finished.
 A huge mistake is not backing up your new digital files immediately.
 Unlike physical film, digital files don't degrade, but hard drives can crash and files can be accidentally deleted.
 To truly safeguard your family’s history, you need a solid backup plan.
 A great approach is the 3-2-1 backup strategy: keep three copies of your files on two different types of media (like an external hard drive and cloud storage), with at least one copy stored off-site.
 This ensures your memories are safe from any single point of failure.